ec500-software-engineering/project-07-aurora-borealis-classification/README.md

 5 --> clear sky/no aurora

       This label is attached to images which show a clearsky without the appearance of aurora

 #### 2) Image preparation
 The images in our training data set originate from the THEMIS all-sky imager network.
 The raw auroral image is cropped insize by 15% in order to remove pixels that correspond to very low elevation angles

 #### 3) Feature extraction
+Compute the feature vector **f** from each imagexusing TensorFlow
+Use the latest Inception-v4 pretrained neural network, which offers the best compromise between classification
+accuracy and computational complexity to date.
 #### 4) Ridge classfication
+Ridge classification is a linear method extending and generalizing ordinary linear regression in two aspects:
+1. The added ridge improves the generalization capabilities of the method
+2. It deals with binary labels